 If you are a visitor to this beautiful part of West Dorset please check out our Accommodation Guide.

-- CHIDEOCK COMMUNITY CAFE FEBRUARY 28TH
+- COMMUNITY CAFE FRIDAY 21ST MARCH

 Chideock Community Café